justinethier/cyclone/docs/User-Manual.md

     scheme/cyclone/util.sld

 Cyclone will not automatically generate libraries when compiling a program.
 Each library will need to be built separately prior to building the program.
+For example:

+    $ cd cyclone/examples/game-of-life
+    $ cyclone example/grid.sld
+    $ cyclone example/life.sld
+    $ cyclone life.scm
+    $ ./life

 ## Command Line Options